NickshihU7/EE6470/Midterm/README.md

 	| Loop Unrolling  |    4571 |      4567 |
 	| Loop Pipelining |    9174 |     16887 |

+	According to the results above, the one with loop pipelining has the best performance in terms of speed.
+However, at the same time, it consume the most hardware resource.

 -	The RTL analysis for BASIC configuration.

 	<div align="center"> <img src="result_basic.png" width="100%"/> </div>